#1 Student Loan Lawyer

 Police officers are eligible for three federal student loan forgiveness programs:

-Of the three forgiveness programs, most police officers will benefit most from the Public Service Loan Forgiveness Program.
+Most police officers will benefit most from the Public Service Loan Forgiveness Program of the three forgiveness programs.

-The PSLF Program offers the most student loan forgiveness and is 2x faster than the Income-Driven Repayment Plan Forgiveness Program.
+The PSLF Program offers the most student loan forgiveness for police officers.

 Let’s go over the requirements for each program.

 So, for example, if you’re a corrections officer, you qualify.
-Or if you work in dispatch, you qualify.
-Or if you’re the chief of police, you qualify.
+Or, if you work in dispatch, you are eligible.
+Or, if you’re the chief of police, you are eligible.

 In addition to qualifying employment, the PSLF Program has four other requirements (unless you take advantage of the Limited Waiver Opportunity):

 If you meet those four requirements, the US Department of Education will forgive your federal student loans’ remaining balance.